 He's a constant climber who regularly climbs high ball boulder problems and free solo's classic routes.
+Many of these will be featured in Reel Rock 15.
 Take a look at his instagram for non-stop send footage.

 His father Ron Kauk was a legend in climbing in Yosemite who climbed many of the classics there.
 He made the first ascent of "Midnight Lighting" V8, which is probably the most famous boulder problem in the world.
 He still climbs and now runs Sacred Rok, a charity that takes kids from foster care and the prison system out on trips hiking and climbing in Yosemite.

 The famous "Magic Line " 5.14c / 8c+ trad route was originally climbed by Ron in 1996 on pre-placed trad gear.
 Lonnie repeated it in the same style in 2016, then went back to climb it while placing the gear on lead.
 It's one of the hardest trad routes in the world, and ties with another Yosemite single pitch trad route "Meltdown" 5.14c / 8c+ for it's thin crack style and difficulty.

 "French powerhouse Melissa Le Neve spends seven years battling insane moves, inner doubt, and the burden of history to climb the most revered sport route on earth."